hexaxsoftwares/houx.js/README.md

 H Function
 The H function provides a more programmatic way of building your UI.
 It takes the element name or a widget instance as the first argument, followed by attributes and children.
 Children can be plain texts, or other H objects,

-if you are using the H render function, here is an example using the H module
+The H function can only be used or passed as return value of the build fumction if you are using the H render function, here is an example using the H module
 ``` javascript